 The NSA (National Security Agency) is the largest US spy agency.
 The NSA was originally set up to intercept electronic and encrypted communications from enemy governments.
 At that time the NSA’s work was not seen as impacting the civil rights or constitutional rights of American citizens.

-We have recently learned that the NSA has turned its electronic communications interception technology on America, in violation of your civil rights.
+In a strange twist of fate, we have recently learned that the NSA has turned its electronic communications interception technology on America, in violation of your civil rights.
 As described below and in the FAQ section of this website: The NSA is engaging in mass surveillance and domestic spying on American citizens on a scale that has never been done by any government in history.
 The NSA domestic spying program now encompasses the communications data of everyone in America.
 Advanced computer technology has given the NSA’s domestic spying and mass surveillance program the power to know virtually everything we say and do.
 These programs are shredding our rights as US citizens.

-The NSA is using its powerful communications interception technology to engage in mass surveillance and domestic spying on us, America’s citizens.
-Not just some US citizens but on all US citizens.
+The NSA is using its powerful communications interception technology to engage in mass surveillance and domestic spying on US citizens.
+Not just at some US citizens but on all US citizens.
 We now know that as part of the domestic spying program, Verizon is subject to a secret order of a secret court (the order was published by Edward Snowden, which is why he has been deemed a traitor by many in our government and the media) which requires Verizon to upload its data on 120 million Americans to the NSA, at the end of every day.
 That information about every phone call you make or receive is being stored in NSA computers and is available for retrieval and data mining today, or five years from today.

 Since this release our government has acknowledged that all of the other US phone companies have been under similar secret orders to send their data on all Americans to the NSA, at the end of every day.
 This data includes the phone number of every phone that made a call that day; what number was called; the length of the call and the location of the caller and the receiver of the call.